 AW-11434138844

-Learn how to navigate conversations about bodies with sensitivity and respect, create a safe, inclusive environment, and support clients in higher weight bodies in their healing journey.
-You'll discover how to shift evidence-based treatments to be inclusive; celebrating body diversity and fostering self-compassion.
+You'll discover how to approach evidence-based treatments to be more inclusive; celebrating body diversity and fostering self-compassion.
 Learn how to address weight stigma, navigate challenging conversations, and create a supportive, safe space.

 Whether you’re a counsellor, therapist, dietitian, or any health professional, you’ll leave with the tools to help, not harm, and empower your clients through their eating disorder recovery.